tdda/tdda/doc/source/gentest.md

 ## The Gentest Wizard

-To run Gentest's wizard (recommended in most cases), use:
+To run Gentest’s wizard (recommended in most cases), use:

 ```
 tdda gentest